Google’s AI model faces European Union scrutiny from privacy watchdog

 Google’s European headquarters are based in Dublin, so the Irish watchdog acts as the company’s lead regulator for the bloc’s privacy rulebook, known as the General Data Protection Regulation, or GDPR.

-The commission said its inquiry is examining whether Google has assessed whether PaLM2’s data processing would likely result in a “high risk to the rights and freedoms of individuals” in the EU.
+The commission said it wants to know if Google has assessed whether PaLM2’s data processing would likely result in a “high risk to the rights and freedoms of individuals” in the EU.

 Large language models like PaLM2 are vast troves of data that act as building blocks for artificial intelligence systems.
 Google uses PaLM2 to power a range of generative AI services including email summarizing.
-The company did not respond to a request for comment.
+The company said it would assist with the watchdog’s inquiry.

 The Irish watchdog said earlier this month that Elon Musk’s social media platform X has agreed to permanently stop processing user data for its AI chatbot Grok.
 The platform did so only after the watchdog took it to court the month before, filing an urgent High Court application to get X to “suspend, restrict or prohibit” processing of personal data contained in public posts by its users.